Refugee, granny and nurse aide among US storm dead

 "She never said where she was going, just that she would be right back," Ms Maccarone said.

 Hours went by without Ms Maccarone hearing from her mother.
-She then posted a message to a Buffalo blizzard group on Facebook asking if anyone had seen her.
+She posted a message to a Buffalo blizzard group on Facebook asking if anyone had seen her.

-Later she received a phone call from a man who told her he had found her mother's body buried beneath the snow.
+Later she received a phone call from a man who told her he had found her mother's body buried in the snow.

-Ms Maccarone said her mother's death meant the losing the "rock of the family".
+Ms Maccarone said her mother's death meant losing the "rock of the family".

 Anndel Taylor